 Launch the ‘Windows File Recovery’ app from the Windows menu and an elevated command prompt will open.
 There, you can see all the modes and switches that are available in the tool.

 The general command line syntax to recover files in ‘regular’ and ‘extensive’ modes is:

 How to Recover Files using Windows File Recovery on Regular Mode

-The ‘regular’ mode provides the fastest way to recover files that were recently deleted or lost and it only supports the NTFS file system.
-To find out the file system of your drive, right-click on the drive you want to recover and click ’Properties’, and then click ‘General’ tab to see what file system your drive is using.
+The ‘regular’ mode offers the quickest way to recover files that were recently lost and it only supports the NTFS file system.
+To find out the file system of your drive, right-click on the drive you want to recover and click ’Properties’, and then click the ‘General’ tab to see what file system your drive is using.

 winfr source-drive: destination-drive: /regular /n FILTER

 In the above command, the